Do I really need to seal my type of concrete?

 There are four primary types of de-icing salts that all have different characteristics and are each designed to work in certain temperature ranges.

-The newest de-icing salt is Magnesium Chloride.
-It will continue to melt snow and ice well below -25C.
+- The newest de-icing salt is Magnesium Chloride.
+It will continue to melt snow and ice well below -25 °c.
 This salt releases about 40 percent less chloride into the environment than either rock salt or Calcium Chloride.
 It can be less damaging to concrete surfaces of unknown or questionable quality.

-The common property of all different types of de-icers is that they all seem to have the potential to damage concrete and some are harmful to the environment.
-Another potential problem with using a de-icer of any kind is the damage caused by increased freeze/thaw cycles.
-For example, when a product rated for -9 C melts snow and ice, it will enter the pores of the concrete as salty water.
-When the temperature drops below the rated temperature for that particular salt it can refreeze and expand in the pores of the concrete causing damage.
-Many types of salt de-icers are marketed as “Environmentally Friendly” but still will damage you concrete.
+For example, when a product rated for -9 °c melts snow and ice, it will enter the pores of the concrete as salty water.
+When the temperature drops below the rated temperature for that particular salt, it can refreeze and expand in the pores of the concrete, causing damage.
+Many types of salt de-icers are marketed as “Environmentally Friendly,” but still will damage your concrete.
 Be careful when using these products and read the directions carefully.

 Concrete Repair